-450 Transport through Gibraltar Strait
+Transport through the Strait of Gibraltar

-Model/Simulation Period Inflow transport Outflow transport Net transport IBI-ERAi 1993-2014 1.06 Sv -0.46 Sv +0.60 Sv IBIRYS 1993-2014 1.13 Sv -0.50 Sv +0.63 Sv CNRM-CM6-1-HR 1993-2014 0.54 Sv -0.55 Sv -0.04 Sv IBI-CCS_raw 1993-2014 0.40 Sv -0.10 Sv +0.30 Sv IBI-CCS_corr 1993-2014 0.76 Sv -0.70 Sv + 0.06 Sv Soto-Navarro et al., 2010 2004-2009 0.81 Sv -0.78 Sv +0.04 Sv Soto-Navarro et al., 2015 2004-2007 +0.05 Sv Adloff et al., 2015 1961-1990 0.85 Sv -0.80 Sv +0.05 Sv interpreted with caution as the computation of the fluxes was performed offline (Soto-Navarro et al., 2020).
-In IBIRYS, the inflow transport (from Atlantic Ocean to Mediterranean Sea) through Gibraltar Strait is overestimated, while the outflow transport (from Mediterranean Sea to Atlantic Ocean) is underestimated.
+As explained in Sect.
+2.2.1, realistic exchanges through the Strait of Gibraltar have a strong influence on water mass properties and thus on SL over the northeastern Atlantic region.
+The values of net transport are presented for CNRM-CM6-1-HR and regional simulations in Table 3 and compared to estimates by Soto-Navarro et al. (2010, 2015), Adloff et al. (2015).
+Results must be interpreted with caution as the computation of the fluxes was performed offline (Soto-Navarro et al., 2020).
+In IBIRYS, the inflow transport (from the Atlantic Ocean to the Mediterranean Sea) through the Strait of Gibraltar is overestimated, while the outflow transport (from the Mediterranean Sea to the Atlantic Ocean) is underestimated.
 The resulting net transport is largely overestimated (Table 3 and Levier et al., 2020).
-In the GCM and IBI-CCS_raw simulations, both inflow and outflow transports are too weak.
-This is consistent with the surface circulation (Fig. 4), where the entering current at Gibraltar Strait in the GCM and IBI-CCS_raw simulations is weaker than in the reanalysis.
-The values of the net transport in the IBI-CCS_raw and GCM simulations are different and are not comparable to the estimates by Soto-Navarro et al., 2010, 2015; Adloff et al., 2015.
-On the contrary, in IBI-CCS_corr, thanks to the SSH tuning applied at the Mediterranean boundary (Sect.
-2.2.1), the net transport, inflow and outflow transports are close to the estimates by Soto-Navarro et al., 2010, 2015; Adloff et al., 2015 with a value of +0.06 Sv for the net transport (Table 3).
+In the GCM and IBI-CCS raw simulations, both inflow transport and outflow transport are too weak.
+This is consistent with the surface circulation (Fig. 4), where the entering current at the Strait of Gibraltar in the GCM and IBI-CCS_raw simulations is weaker than in the reanalysis.
+The values of the net transport in the IBI-CCS_raw and GCM simulations are different and are not comparable to the estimates by Soto-Navarro et al. (2010, 2015), Adloff et al. (2015).
+On the contrary, in IBI-CCS corr, thanks to the SSH tuning applied at the Mediterranean boundary (Sect.
+2.2.1), the net transport and inflow and outflow transport are close to the estimates by Soto-Navarro et al. (2010, 2015) and Adloff et al. (2015) with a value of +0.06 Sv for the net transport (Table 3).